Kavya291/Slice-Insights/README.md

 ## Creating Dashboards with Power BI

 Power BI is used to create interactive dashboards for visualizing the pizza sales data.
-The Power BI project file (`pizza_sales_report.pbix`) contains the following interactive dashboards:
+The Power BI project file (`slice_insights.pbix`) contains the following interactive dashboards:

 ### Dashboard Overview